Careers in Technology

 Develop a LinkedIn profile that communicates your personal and professional brand.
 Joining groups on LinkedIn related to your industry is a great way to meet new people, find mentors, contacts, and ask questions.
 Also, reach out to alumni through Hoya Gateway and Georgetown’s alumni page on LinkedIn.
 Our website provides helpful guidelines on networking and informational interviewing.

 Georgetown offers a number of opportunities for Hoyas to get involved.
 Joining a school club is an excellent way to learn more about the industry, develop your skills, and get hands-on experience.
-Some technology-related clubs include GU Women Coders (learn programming skills without a computer science major), GU Technology and Engineering Club, Hoya Hacks, HoyaAnalytics, Georgetown FinTech, ColorStack, and Disruptive Tech.
+Some technology-related clubs include GU Women Coders, Hoya Hacks, HoyaAnalytics, Hoya Developers, Product Space, and Georgetown FinTech.
 If you are interested in tech policy and ethics, connect with the Center for Digital Ethics and Georgetown Initiative on Technology & Society.
 You can also participate in a group based on a personal interest and develop your professional skills.
 For example, if you are interested in web design, build a website for a student group that interests you.
 For more student club information, visit Campus Groups.
 On and off-campus jobs are another excellent way to build skills valued by employers.

-To better understand what skills you need to highlight on your resume, check out internships, fellowships, and entry level positions in the technical industry.
-Your technical skills make you a valuable commodity so be sure to list those on the resume with proficiency level.
+To better understand what skills you need to highlight on your resume, check out internships, fellowships, and entry-level positions in the technical industry.
+Your technical skills make you a valuable commodity, so be sure to list those on the resume with proficiency level.
 You may also want to add technical projects to your resume.
 Learn how to list projects on a resume as well as general advice for writing a software engineer resume.
 See our resume and cover letter pages for more tips and advice.

 Select Employers